Rafael-Caro/KDC-v1.0/analysis/README.md

 > Babak Nikzat and Rafael Caro Repetto.
 2022.
 "KDC: an open corpus for computational research of dastgāhi music."
 In Proceedings of the 23rd International Society for Music Information Retrieval Conference, Bengaluru, India, Dec 4-8, 2022, edited by Preeti Rao, Hema Murthy, Ajay Srinivasamurthy, Rachel Bittner, Rafael Caro Repetto, Masataka Goto, Xavier Serra, and Marius Miron, 321-328.
 Bengaluru: International Society for Music Information Retrieval. <https://doi.org/10.5281/zenodo.7316660>

-If you use either the data, the results or the code published in this repository, we kindly ask you to cite this paper.
+If you use either the data, the results or the code published in this repository, we kindly ask you to cite this paper (a `bib` file is provided in the root folder of this repository).

 ## Content